 Then or than?
 Altogether or all together?
 Desert or dessert?
 Emigrate or immigrate?
 Job or work?

-English, just like any other language, has plenty words that can confuse native and non-native speakers.
-There are words that are similar or same in pronunciation.
+English, just like any other language, has plenty of words that can confuse native and non-native speakers.
+There are words that are similar or the same in pronunciation.
 Others can be similar in spelling but mean different things.
-And finally, there are words that seem like they are interchangeable, but actually have distinctly different meanings.
+And finally, there are words that seem like they are interchangeable, but actually, have distinctly different meanings.

 - Then/ Than

 Then is an adverb, it is used to indicate a sequence or a consequence.
 It can also be used to indicate a specific time in the past or in the future.
 Than is a conjunction used for comparisons.

 - I went to school and then I went back home.

 - The shop closes at 8pm so we have to get there before then.